 The Old Town Square of Krakow is turned into a Christmas Market in December with delicious Polish dishes to try.
 Don’t miss trying the Pierogi at the nearby Zapiecek, open 24 hours and serving delicious savoury and sweet dumplings on a varying daily menu.
 For something extra to warm you up, borscht (beetroot soup) is peppery and delicious.

-Berlin is an intriguing city, full of history but with a modern vibe.
+Berlin is an intriguing city, full of history but with a modern vibe and with plenty of things to see and do.
 Berlin is now well known as a hub for startups, and it has the arts and alternative scene to match.
-The city now appears well and truly united after the turbulence of World War II and the Cold War, but the remains of that time can be seen all over the city, from pieces of the Berlin Wall and the Holocaust Memorial, to the modern Potsdamerplatz, which used to sit in the no mans land between East and West Berlin.
+The city now appears well and truly united after the turbulence of World War II and the Cold War, but the remains of that time can be seen all over the city, from pieces of the Berlin Wall and the Holocaust Memorial to the modern Potsdamerplatz, which used to sit in the no mans land between East and West Berlin.

 Berlin in winter is cold, so wrap up and take in the outdoor sights before ducking into the free museums to warm up.
 My favourite was the Palace of Tears (Tränenpalast) at Friedrichstrasse Station, where families would have to say goodbye after visits to the other side of the city, or where people would try and escape through.